Meet the Blogger

 Umbrella With Premium Insignia!

-holiday on the occasion of Eid-ul-fitr.
-Woke up little late and after a quick breakfast and glance through the newspapers, decided to get my wardrobe organised.
+It was a perfect day to leisure around due to a public holiday on the occasion of Eid-ul-Fitr.
+I woke up a little late, and after a quick breakfast and a glance through the newspapers, I

-Suddenly, behind heaps of clothes, I came across a
+Suddenly, behind heaps of clothes, I came across a fourteen-inch-long barrel wrapped neatly with several layers of

-fourteen inch long barrel wrapped neatly with several layers of newspapers that appeared almost like a grandmother's parcel!
-Curiously, unpacked the stuff and then discovered it was the Mercedes Benz pocket umbrella which I remembered putting it out of sight ever since I bought it at the the eleventh Auto Expo held at Pragati Maidan, New Delhi on January 2012.
+newspapers that appeared almost like a grandmother's parcel!
+Curiously, I unpacked the stuff and discovered it was the Mercedes-Benz pocket umbrella which I had hidden from sight ever since I bought it at the eleventh Auto Expo held at Pragati Maidan, New Delhi, in January 2012.

-The reason behind keeping it off from public view was
+The reason for keeping it off from public view was primarily due to the guilt of purchasing it at a prohibitive price

-primarily due to the guilt of purchasing it at a prohibitive price unknowingly which I realized only after scrutinizing the bill and SMS on the transaction sent in the mobile by my bank on reaching home.
+unknowingly, which I realised only after scrutinising the bill and the SMS on the transaction sent to my mobile by my bank upon reaching home.
+Ah, the joys of impulse buying!

-The wooden handle sports a black square metallic button in the side that enables the umbrella to open up at a press and a big logo of Mercedes Benz at the tip.
-Holding the umbrella gives a premium feel and appears it had been manufactured with utmost precision just like its range of automobiles.
+The wooden handle sports a black square metallic button on the side that enables the umbrella to open up with a press and a big logo of Mercedes-Benz at the tip.
+Holding the umbrella gives a premium feel and appears to have been manufactured with utmost precision, just like its range of automobiles.
+It's almost as if I'm holding a miniature version of their luxury cars, without the risk of a fender bender.

-At the Auto Expo, there were several pavilions set up
+At the Auto Expo, there were several pavilions set up by almost all major global automobile manufacturers.
+The Mercedes-Benz pavilion was one of the topmost attractions, drawing

-hybrid and concept cars, I moved across a stall selling Mercedes Benz memorabilia.
-From calf-links, tie pins, caps, key chains, badges, bags, jackets, umbrellas, etc all with the Mercedes Benz logo in it.
-The counter appeared to be pretty crowded with fashionable young men and women and a couple of models too walk passed that encouraged me to do some quick photography.
+After viewing a variety of sedans, off-roaders, sports cars, hybrids, and concept cars, I moved across to a stall selling Mercedes-Benz memorabilia.
+From cufflinks, tie pins, caps, keychains, badges, bags, jackets, umbrellas—everything had the Mercedes-Benz logo on it.
+The counter was crowded with fashionable young men and women, and a couple of models walked past, encouraging me to do some quick photography.
+Who knew buying a souvenir could feel like attending a celebrity meet-and-greet?

-I had spotted an umbrella and asked the price.
-And I heard the person responding with an accent and a smile, "Sir, this is 378/-..."
-Although I thought it was slightly expensive compared to such varieties found in the open market, but then, I felt it was fine considering it buying at an event like this plus, I would hardly get time to go shopping for an umbrella.
+I spotted an umbrella and asked the price.
+The salesperson responded with an accent and a smile, "Sir, this is 378/-..."
+Although I thought it was slightly expensive compared to such

 Video clips related to the Auto Expo:

-Sunday 13 July 2014
+Sunday, 13 July 2014

 A BPO Party